Puff Pastry Vegetable Tart Recipe

 - Carefully transfer the pastry to the prepared sheet pan.
 Fold the edges down into the sheet pan to form an even crust around the rim.
 Dock the crust with a fork in numerous places to let steam escape.

-- Sprinkle half the Asiago cheese over the crust.
-Top with the asparagus, scallion and artichoke hearts distributing them evenly.
+- Sprinkle half the Asiago or Parmesan cheese over the crust.
+Top with the artichokes, scallion, and the asparagus last, distributing them evenly.
+Sprinkle the remaining Asiago or Parmesan over the vegetables.

-- Whisk the eggs and ricotta cheese together until smooth.
+- Whisk the eggs, ricotta cheese, and half-and-half together until smooth.
 Add the salt and a pinch or two of black pepper.

-- Pour the egg/ricotta mixture over the vegetables and gently smooth.
+- Pour the egg mixture over the vegetables and gently smooth.

 - Top the tart evenly with goat cheese.